TomPace101/nanopore_diffusion/old_notes.md

 (Thursday, February 15, between 12pm and 12:30 pm)
 He also said it's in `template_timedep.py`.

-Got things working to generate meshes in HDF5 format, and to have the simulator read those in.
-But now the issue is data extraction: each process only has part of the mesh.
-See log 2018-05-29.md

-So, what will it take to get this working:
-- install fenicstools
-- use fenicstools Probes to extract data
-- MPI gather results from different processes (or does Probes do this for you?)
-- only rank 0 process should write output file

-Alteneratively, I could try to see how Probes in fenicstools works, and write similar python code.

 _EFFORT_ we need to run for face-centered geometry as well This requires adding the interior surface to this mesh, which means redoing its geometry.